Perfomer/StudentsAlarm/README.md

 # StudentsAlarm-2017

+**WARNING!
+This project is deprecated.
+The [new version](https://github.com/Perfomer/WelloAlarm-2017/tree/master) is rewritten from scratch.
+The code style, architecture and quality of technology use reflected in this project are no longer relevant. **

 **Alarm app for Android OS.
 Perfect for students with 2-weeks graphic.**

 Today, most Russian universities have a 2-week timetable.
 Ordinary alarm clocks can not work with such a schedule so that you do not have to switch it every time.